Village

 Didi Samsari

-Didi Samsari is a high-mountain village in the Akhalkalaki Municipality, situated on the slopes of the Samsari Ridge at 2,000 meters above sea level, known for its rich historical past.
+Didi Samsari is a high-altitude village in the Akhalkalaki Municipality, set at 2,000 meters on the slopes of the Samsari Ridge.

-Didi Samsari — A Mystical Village on the Slopes of Samsari Ridge
+Didi Samsari — A Village on the Slopes of the Samsari Ridge

 What to do